thunderbird/webext-docs/composeAction.rst

       .. api-member::
          :name: [``path``]
-         :type: (string or :ref:`composeAction.IconPathDictionary`)
+         :type: (string or :ref:`composeAction.IconPath`)

-         Either a relative image path defining a single icon used for all sizes or an IconPathDictionary object defining dedicated icons for different sizes.
+         Either a relative image path defining a single icon used for all sizes or an IconPath dictionary defining dedicated icons for different sizes.